lkulowski/LSTM_encoder_decoder/README.md

 <p align="center">
   <img src="figures/hawking.jpg" width="900">
     <br>
- <em> <font size = "4"> An example time series sequence-to-sequence prediction for the number of views Stephen Hawking's Wikipedia page receives is: given the past few months of viewership, how many times will the page be viewed in the next month? </font> </em>
+ <em> <font size = "4"> An example time series sequence-to-sequence prediction for the number of views Stephen Hawking's Wikipedia <br> page receives is: given the past few months of viewership, how many times will the page be viewed in the next month? </font> </em>
 </p>

 For sequence-to-sequence time series predictions, the past values of the time series often influence future values.
 In the case of Stephen Hawking's Wikipedia page, XXX [scientists get public interest].
 The Long Short-Term Memory (LSTM) neural network is well-suited for this type of problem because it can learn long-term dependencies in the data.
 To make sequence-to-sequence predictions using a LSTM, we use an encoder-decoder architecture, which is shown below.